riteshsoni10/docker_compose_project/README.md

                 - subnet: "10.120.20.0/24"
 ```

-The `Environment` variables that are passed i.e:
+The `Environment` variables defined are as follows:

-a.
-MONGO_INITDB_ROOT_USERNAME:
+*a.
+MONGO_INITDB_ROOT_USERNAME:*

-        It is used to define the root account user name in database server
+        It is used to define the root account username in database server

-b.
-MONGO_INITDB_ROOT_PASSWORD:
+*b.
+MONGO_INITDB_ROOT_PASSWORD:*

-        Password for the root account
+        The variable used to define the password for the root account

 c.
 MONGO_INITDB_USERNAME:

-        Application account user_name
+        The variable is used to define database user account for the application server connectivity

 d.
 MONGO_INITDB_PASSWORD:

-        Application User Account password
+        The variable defines the password for database user for the application server connectivity

 e.
 MONGO_INITDB_DATABASE:

-        Application Database
+        The variable defines the database used in application

 The Database stores the Data in seperate volume to have persistent storage, in case server creashes due to unavoidabale circumstances.

 #### NFS Server